sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 - Chameleon is capped at 75%.
 Resist Magic and Reflect Damage are capped at 85%

 - Spell Absorption now behaves differently – instead of being chance-based, it always works and absorbs the percentage of incoming spell’s Magicka, but doesn’t protect from the spell itself

-- Power attacks with an enchanted weapon will shoot a projectile of the enchanted effect, consuming charge.